PhD in Religious Studies

 Applicants must be able to demonstrate reading competence in the language(s) relevant to their particular research topic.
 However, it is recognized that the acquisition of advanced language skills is an ongoing process which may continue throughout the PhD program.

 Before beginning an application, applicants MUST contact the Religious Studies Graduate Coordinator, or a potential doctoral supervisor, for the purpose of determining if the applicant’s research goals appropriately match the Program’s profile and supervisory resources.

 The number of graduate courses required is deliberately flexible, to be determined by the supervisory committee in consultation with the student.
-The minimum number of required courses is two (6* credits), including RELIG 575 (Method and Theory in the Study of Religion).
+The minimum number of required courses is two (6* credits), including RELIG 575 (Contemporary Theories of Religion).
 Students may also be required to take language courses or courses on research skills related to their particular research.
 All candidates must develop reading competency in the languages that are relevant to their specialized research; this includes at least one relevant modern language of scholarship.
 This competency may be achieved by taking a requisite number of courses in a particular language or demonstrated by sitting for a successful examination.
 In the case of some modern languages, such as French and German, courses in academic reading for graduate students are offered through the Department of Modern Languages and Cultural Studies (MLCS).
 Please access their website here for further details.

 All candidates are required to register for the Doctoral Seminar (RELIG 675) once during their term of residency and are expected to attend it on an ongoing basis.
 The Seminar’s aim is to provide regular opportunity for graduate students to submit their research to peer review and discussion.